Is your hearing holding you back? Are your hearing aids no longer enough? A better quality of life is possible.

 Most people take a week off work.
 They are then able to resume normal activities.

+Your whole life.
 Cochlear implants have less than a 2% failure rate.
-Hence, there is rarely a need to remove/replace them.
+Hence, there is rarely a need to remove or replace them.

-Initially you will get an implant on one ear.
-Many of our clients enjoy the benefits of a second implant 6 to 12 months later.
+Initially, most clients will get an implant on one ear.
+Many clients who may benefit from a second implant do so from 6-12 months onwards.

 The sound processor (external part) is removed for showers, swimming and sleeping.
 The implant is completely under the skin so is not effected.
 A waterproof case can be purchased if you would like to swim when wearing your sound processor.